jwty/pfu/README.md

-# pseudocode-file-uploader
+# pfu file uploader
-Python file uploader using Flask
+Python file uploader using Flask.
+Readme currently outdated and in process of being rewritten.

 ## Requirements
 `flask` and `werkzeug`